 Abstract

-Acquiring new information through learning is essential for animals to adjust their behaviour adaptively.
+Animals must acquire new information through learning to adjust their behaviour adaptively.
 However, animals’ abilities to learn can be constrained by the conditions experienced during early stages of development, when the brain is especially susceptible to environmental inputs.
 Temperature is a pervasive mechanism of phenotypic plasticity in ectotherms, exerting direct effects on growth, metabolism, or learning.
 In vertebrates, abrupt thermal changes can trigger an allostatic response, which is mediated by glucocorticoids - stress-related hormones - that can be transmitted to the offspring, potentially impacting their learning abilities.
 Thus, glucocorticoids and the thermal environment are predicted to have interactive effects on the development of learning functions in animals.
-Here, we investigated the combined consequences of corticosterone (CORT) and temperature elevations on learning in two species of lizards, Lampropholis delicata and L. guichenoti.
+Here, we investigated the combined effects of corticosterone (CORT) and elevated temperature during development on learning in juveniles using two species of lizards, Lampropholis delicata and L. guichenoti.
 We manipulated prenatal CORT levels and incubation temperature in a 2x2 factorial design, and then subjected juveniles to a colour-associative learning task.
-In the learning task lizards had to associate the attainability of a food item with the colour of the feeder.
+For the task, lizards learned to associate the attainability of a food item with the colour of a feeder.
 We perfomed 35 trials per individual and recorded whether lizards made the correct choice or not.
 In our analyses, we compared the rate of behavioural change over time (learning slopes) between treatments.
-We anticipated that elevated CORT and low temperatures would impair lizards’ performance.
+We predicted that elevated CORT and low temperatures would decrease associative learning.
 However, our results show that associative learning skills in these two species is robust to prenatal temperature and CORT.
-We also found a significant effect of the colour employed as the correct choice in our tests for L. delicata, underscoring the need to carefully select the color used in cognitive tests involving visual stimuli.
+We found that lizards (L. delicata) learned slower if food rewards were associated with blue coloured feeders compared to red and green feeders, underscoring the need to carefully select the color used in cognitive tests involving visual stimuli.

 Introduction